AUVPeter/PythonPractice/mavlink/README.md

         print(msg)
 ~~~

 If we are only interested in certain messages, we can filter the msg object using its `get_type()` function.
-For example if we are interested in the 'GLOBAL_POSITION_INT` messages we would modify the above block to detect when a message of that type arrives.
+For example if we are interested in the `GLOBAL_POSITION_INT` messages we would modify the above block to detect when a message of that type arrives.
 We also use the `to_dict()` function to convert the raw message object into a python dictionary so we can have access to each data field directly

 ~~~python
 while True: